jbaldwin/libcoro/.githooks/readme-template.md

 ```

 ### coro::thread_pool
-`coro::thread_pool` is a staticaly sized pool of worker threads to execute scheduled coroutines from a FIFO queue.
+`coro::thread_pool` is a statically sized pool of worker threads to execute scheduled coroutines from a FIFO queue.
 To schedule a coroutine on a thread pool the pool's `schedule()` function should be `co_awaited` to transfer the execution from the current thread to a thread pool worker thread.
 Its important to note that scheduling will first place the coroutine into the FIFO queue and will be picked up by the first available thread in the pool, e.g. there could be a delay if there is a lot of work queued up.

 ```C++
 ${EXAMPLE_CORO_THREAD_POOL_CPP}